One of the world’s top 10 gardens

 A number of special tours are also scheduled.
 Guided tours will be held at 11 a.m. on July 26, Aug.
 23 and Sept.
 27, and at 2 p.m. on Oct.
 18. Guided wildflower walks will be held at 11 a.m. on Aug.
 2, Sept.
 6 and Oct.
 4.

 Picnicking is permitted in designated areas and groups of Adirondack chairs strategically located on site are excellent for reading or just relaxing.
 Recreational activities such as playing ball, throwing Frisbees and cycling are not permitted.

 Those wanting to stretch their excursion into a full day might want to visit other area attractions including Millbrook Winery, the Trevor Zoo, Wing’s Castle or the Cary Institute of Ecosystem Studies.

 Innisfree is closed on Mondays and Tuesdays.
 For the remainder of this season the site is open Wednesday through Friday from 10 a.m. to 4 p.m. and on weekends and holidays from 11 a.m. to 5 p.m.
 Last day of operation for 2014 is Sunday, Oct.
 19. The site will reopen the last two weekends in April and then resume its regular schedule in May.

 For GPS, MapQuest, etc., Innisfree Garden is located at 362 Tyrrel Road, Millbrook, New York 12545.
 Drivers are cautioned NOT to take the Tyrrel Road exit from the Taconic Parkway as a portion of that route is impassible.

 What to bring: a picnic, your camera, walking shoes, a good book.
-Detailed information including fees is available at innisfreegarden.org.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Detailed information including fees is available at innisfreegarden.org.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.